adonisjs/legacy-docs/2.0/migrations.md

 ### up

 `up` method is executed when you run your migrations and is helpful for creating/modifying schema.
-Above we created a table called `users` using `createTable` method and defined multiple fields with their attributes.
+Above we created a table called `users` using `create` method and defined multiple fields with their attributes.

 ### down

 `down` method is executed when you rollback your migrations and is always opposite of `up` method.
-Above we are dropping table users using `dropTable` method.
+Above we are dropping table users using `drop` method.

 ## Ace Commands